JonasSinjan/DESY-Summer-Project-2019/README.md

 Created two FORTRAN codes to aid development: `phi0init` - used for testing the scalar field initialisation in fourier space
                                   , `localB` - to create local B fields with perturbations by adding waves, while ensuring div.B = 0

+final_data - directory containing the final datasets used to produce the final report required at the end of the 8 week summer program.
+These are not the most recent datasets created.

 Runtimes:

 -Currently the 3d displacement 128 with Phi0 real initialisation requires 43 hours on a single thread.